Computer data storage: Storage and memory

-Primary storage
+Primary

-Primary storage (also known as main memory, internal memory, or prime memory), often referred to simply as memory, is the only one directly accessible to the CPU.
+Primary storage (also known as main memory, internal memory, or prime memory), often referred to simply as memory, is storage directly accessible to the CPU.
 The CPU continuously reads instructions stored there and executes them as required.
-Any data actively operated on is also stored there in uniform manner.
+Any data actively operated on is also stored there in a uniform manner.
 Historically, early computers used delay lines, Williams tubes, or rotating magnetic drums as primary storage.
 By 1954, those unreliable methods were mostly replaced by magnetic-core memory.
 Core memory remained dominant until the 1970s, when advances in integrated circuit technology allowed semiconductor memory to become economically competitive.

-This led to modern random-access memory (RAM).
-It is small-sized, light, but quite expensive at the same time.
-The particular types of RAM used for primary storage are volatile, meaning that they lose the information when not powered.
+This led to modern random-access memory, which is small-sized, light, and relatively expensive.
+RAM used for primary storage is volatile, meaning that it loses the information when not powered.
 Besides storing opened programs, it serves as disk cache and write buffer to improve both reading and writing performance.
-Operating systems borrow RAM capacity for caching so long as not needed by running software.
+Operating systems borrow RAM capacity for caching so long as it's not needed by running software.
 Spare memory can be utilized as RAM drive for temporary high-speed data storage.

-As shown in the diagram, traditionally there are two more sub-layers of the primary storage, besides main large-capacity RAM:
+Besides main large-capacity RAM, there are two more sub-layers of primary storage: